Jammy2211/PyAutoLens/docs/overview/overview_2_fit.rst

 because its image has not been blurred with the telescope optics PSF, which the data has.

 [For those not familiar with Astronomy data, the PSF describes how the observed emission of the galaxy is blurred by the telescope optics when it is observed.
-It mimicks this blurring effect via a 2D convolution operation].
+It mimics this blurring effect via a 2D convolution operation].

 .. code-block:: python